-Residents and visitors alike may enjoy some delicious food with Gullah flair!
-Two phenomenal food trucks will be in the Arts Center parking lot to safely provide delicious food, including Melly Mel's and Chef B's Eatz.
+Residents and visitors alike will enjoy delicious food with Gullah flair!
+Two phenomenal food trucks, Melly Mel's and Chef B's Eatz, will provide lunch.

 Inside the cozy Walter Greer Gallery, browse the Art League of Hilton Head’s annual exhibit and sale of The Arts Ob We People, one of the largest displays of original work by emerging and acclaimed artists representing the life of Gullah people in the Lowcountry.

 Also in the Arts Center ticket lobby on Saturday will be the eclectic new and used book selection provided by "An Island Bookshelf!"

 Join us for the festivities Saturday, February 12, 12–3pm at the Arts Center.